Reporting insurable earnings

-* There is a 1.75 per cent service charge for using Visa or MasterCard credit, Visa Debit, and Debit MasterCard payments.
+* There is a 2.25 per cent service charge for using Visa or MasterCard credit, and a 1.75 per cent service charge for using Visa Debit, and Debit MasterCard payments.
 We do not receive any part of this service fee; it goes directly to our online payment provider, Paymentus.
 There is no service charge for using Interac Online.

 Common reporting errors

-- Mandatory coverage in construction: independent operators, sole proprietors, some partners in a partnership and some executive officers who work in construction are required to have WSIB coverage
+- Expanded compulsory coverage in construction: independent operators, sole proprietors, some partners in a partnership and some executive officers who work in construction are required to have WSIB coverage

 - Contractor or subcontractor earnings: failing to report payments to contractors considered to be an employee (worker) by the WSIB

-- Insurable earnings not reported: not reporting earning that should be included in your insurable earning like vacation pay, bonuses, commissions, sick pay, taxable benefits, etc.
+- Insurable earnings not reported: failing to report earnings that should be included in your insurable earnings like vacation pay, bonuses, commissions, sick pay, taxable benefits, etc.

 - Executive officer earnings: deducting earnings of individuals who have been determined not to be executive officers

-- Excess earnings: deducting earnings greater than the annual maximum insurable earnings
+- Excess earnings: deducting earnings that result in less than the maximum insurable earnings being reported

-- Prorating ancillary earnings: reporting ancillary earnings using the class/subclass with the lowest premium rate, if you have more than one North American Industry Classifications System (NAICS) code
+- Prorating ancillary earnings: reporting ancillary earnings using the class/subclass with the lowest premium rate, if you have more than one North American Industry Classification System (NAICS) code

 Changes to your business